 The Federal Agency of News LLC which is also known as FAN and Evgeniy Zubarev, the company’s sole shareholder, filed a lawsuit on Tuesday against Facebook in federal court in the Northern District of California.
 They sued Facebook claiming that FAN is a legitimate news outlet and demanded that its Facebook account be restored.
 FAN’s accountant was charged for meddling with the U.S elections.
 Facebook deleted FAN’s account in April and this page was also indicted by Special Counsel Robert Mueller for providing false information in the 2016 U.S. election.

 FAN said in their defense that Facebook unlawfully deleted their page in the purge which took down more than 270 Russian language accounts and pages.
 The company’s official lawsuit reads, “FAN is an independent, authentic and legitimate news agency which publishes reports that are relevant and of interest to the general public”.
-They also claimed that Facebook violated the Civil Rights Act of 1964 which claims that Facebook discriminated against the company due to its Russian origin.
+They also claimed that Facebook violated the Civil Rights Act of 1964, claiming that it discriminated against the company due to its Russian origin.

 However, Renato Mariotti, a former federal prosecutor, thinks of it as a trivial matter and said, “It’s safe to say this lawsuit is not going to be very successful,” he said.
 “At first glance, it seems like a PR stunt to me.”
 FAN acknowledged that they employed Elena Alekseevna Khusyaynova, the Russian woman charged by prosecutors for attempting to meddle in the 2018 elections.
 However, Khusyaynova was responsible for only a bookkeeping job.